top of page

 • Are there any reasons why a woman can’t have an IUD inserted?

-If you have a history of breast cancer, we will need a letter from your oncologist and/or breast surgeon to say that you are clear to have a Mirena (hormonal) IUD.
+If you have a history of breast cancer, we will need a letter from your oncologist and/or breast surgeon to say that you are clear to have a hormonal IUD.
 If you have a history of uterine fistula or complex surgery to your uterus, an IUD may not be suitable (a previous Caesarean Section is fine).
 Large fibroids, unusual layout such as bicornuate uterus or any other problem which can distort the inside of your uterus (womb) might make the use of an IUD difficult.
 We will discuss your options with the report from a formal pelvic ultrasound.
 If you know you have an unusual uterus, please make an appointment to discuss your options PRIOR to booking in for your procedure.
 (We dont want you to waste your time by accepting your booking and then us not being able to help you) A pregnancy must be excluded before using an IUD, and that is why we like you to come in for an IUD insertion within 7 days of the start of your menstrual period.
 In that way, we know that you are not likely to be pregnant.
 However, if you do not get regular periods, you can still have an IUD inserted but the timing needs to be discussed with one of our doctors or nurses.

 • Do I need a pelvic ultrasound before my IUD insertion?